-If you are really serious about your handbrakes and are looking for one of the best options on the market, if you are willing to pay for it, it will certainly be worth it.
+If you are really serious about your handbrakes and are looking for one of the best options on the market, the DSD Hydraulic Handbrake will certainly be worth it.

 Simtag Hydraulic Simulator Handbrake

 As you can see, there are a lot of different handbrakes that you can use for sim racing.
-It gives a lot more experience to a drifting or rally game.
-It may not make you quicker, but the feeling is amazing.
+They may not make you quicker, but the feeling and immersion that comes as a product of using a handbrake is amazing.